-Treating ALS by gene therapy : a true hope
+Treating ALS by gene therapy : a reason for hope

 Amyotrophic lateral sclerosis (ALS) affects approximately 1 in 25,000 people.
-This disease is caused by the loss of the motor neurons located in the spinal cord which lead to disabling symptoms, such as a muscle weakness and difficulties in walking or writing.
-The disease progresses between 2 and 5 years until the patient is paralyzed and dies from respiratory failure.
-Up to now, unfortunately, no therapy exists.
+This disease is caused by loss of motor neurons in the spinal cord, leading to disabling symptoms such as a muscle weakness and difficulties in walking or writing.
+ALS progresses between 2 and 5 years, until the patient becomes paralyzed and dies from respiratory failure.
+Unfortunately, at present, no cure exists.

-Our guest, Dr. Maria-Grazia Biferi, heads a research group at the Paris Institute of Myology, dedicated to the development of gene therapy for motor neuron diseases.
-The therapeutic method is based on the use of viral vectors : AAVs.
+Our podcast guest speaker is Dr. Maria-Grazia Biferi, who leads a research group at the Paris Institute of Myology dedicated to the development of gene therapy for motor neuron diseases.
+Their therapeutic method is based on the use of viral vectors : AAVs.

 Listen to the podcast here (available in French only):